RayhanaAkterDev/crisis-vault/Computer Network/Chapter 1 - Introduction/Chapter 1 - Question Lists.md

 21. Compare the data rates for standard Ethernet, Fast Ethernet, Gigabit Ethernet, and Ten Gigabit Ethernet.
 22. What do you mean by transmission?
 What can be the different direction of transmission?
 23. VOIP
-24. Hand over process in cellular networks.
+24. What is cellular network?
+Explain handover process in the cellular networks. #board_2021
 25. What are the features of cellular mobile.
 26. Is satellite orbit?
-Briefly discuss satellite technology.
+Briefly discuss satellite technology. #board_2021
 27. Briefly describe about the TCP header format with necessary figure.
 28. What is network software?
 What are the major parts of it?
 29. VSAT